-I have to admit, my Grandma and her husband got one vaccine…the polio vaccine in the late 1950s contaminated with the SV-40 virus that is infamous for causing cancer and has been found in human tumors of the brain, breast, lungs, bone, and lymph.
-My Grandfather later developed lymphoma and died of cancer.
-I never met him.
+I have to admit, my Grandma and her husband got one vaccine. . .the polio vaccine in the late 1950s contaminated with the SV-40 virus that is infamous for causing cancer and has been found in human tumors of the brain, breast, lungs, bone, and lymph.
+My Grandfather later developed lymphoma and died before his time of cancer.

 My great-grandmother doesn’t understand the concept of vaccinations.
 She also doesn’t understand iPads or cell phones or Skype.
 She believes in sunshine, hard work, prayer, and good food (minus the hot dogs).
 She had common illnesses as a child and has never been sick as an adult.
 I can tell you that my Great Grandmother, Great Aunt, and Great Uncle (who was a Pharmacist) have not survived a hundred years because they were vaccinated.

 Maybe we should question the older generation who experienced these “vaccine preventable diseases” they were never vaccinated against (and easily survived).
 But, if you’re looking for a fear-mongering, fright-inducing story about chicken pox, measles, and influenza, or the rubella that was never seen, and the whooping cough that never went away even with a vaccine, you might not want to ask someone who has lived a hundred years.
 You might not like what they have to say.